pndxDcode/praktikCloud/README.md

 - [x]    3. clone or pull to ur local machine
 - [x]    4. start editing and add the changes
 - [x]    5. push to master or branch
+- [x]	 6. then click `new pull request` from github website, adding a few comment and `create pull request`

 `ur bitBucket username is fendiD_ace`